iamz24/Social_App/README.md

-#This App is use for Chuyen De Co So
-#In the file named apk has a file .apk demo of this app
+#This App is use for Chuyen De Co So and In the file named apk has a file .apk demo of this app